elmomoilanen/Halloc/README.md

 [![main](https://github.com/elmomoilanen/Halloc/actions/workflows/main.yml/badge.svg)](https://github.com/elmomoilanen/Halloc/actions/workflows/main.yml)

 This library implements a custom dynamic memory allocator `Halloc` in the C language that somewhat resembles the standard library function *calloc* by its public APIs.
-Halloc is constructed internally by doubly linked lists and uses *mmap* system call to create memory mappings in the virtual address space such that the mappings are anonymous and not backed by any files.
+Halloc is constructed internally by doubly linked lists and uses *mmap* system call to create memory mappings in the virtual address space such that the mappings are anonymous and not backed by files.
 For successfully created mappings, halloc returns a pointer to the starting address of the new memory allocation such that all bytes of the allocation are initialised to zero.
 One-time memory allocations of halloc are supported roughly up to 1 GiB by variating internally the length of mmap's memory mappings.
 Halloc library provides various memory statistics to be used alongside its main components that allocate and deallocate memory, see the **Usage** section below for an example.
 Notice that this library is not thread-safe and thus should not be used with multi-threaded code.

 ## Build ##